b-atteryacid/opsystems/README.md

-# Operating Systems
+# Operating Systems Assignment 1
-This Adam Godin's repository for CPSC457.
-Each assignment has its own branch and contains its own README.
+This Adam Godin's repository for CPSC457 A1.

+# Building
+To build and run this project, open a terminal in the directory containing main.c.
+Then, run:
+`cc main.c -o ./main`
+to build the project.

-# Assignment 1
+# Running
-This is the first assignment.
+Once the project is built, run it through a terminal with:
+`./main`
+Supply from 1 to 8 integer command line arguments.
+For each argument, the nth Fibonacci number will be printed to the terminal.